bpgit503/SyncSpace/README.md

 # Admin Story

 As an Admin
+I want to be able to add user (Clients and Trainers) to the system.
+I want to be able to read user (Clients and Trainers) entries I want to update user (Clients and Trainers) entries
-I want to create classes and class their types
+I want to be able to delete user (Clients and Trainers) entries I want to create classes and class their types
 I want to create bookings for clients and assign them to a class of their choice with the designated trainer.
 I want to create invoices for clients who have booked classes with trainers.